dil-killesy/github-slideshow/_posts/0000-01-02-dil-killesy.md

 ---
 layout: slide
-title: "Welcome to our second slide!"
+title: "Welcome to killesy's slide!"
 ---
 This is killesy's slide
 Use the left arrow to go back!